Call (608) 263-6420 or (800) 323-8942 for further information or consultation.

-Scoliosis is in essence a curved spine.
+Scoliosis is, in essence, a curved spine.
 For some people, the curve gets worse as they grow, and a brace is necessary.
-For a few people, spinal surgery is needed to correct the scoliosis.
+For a few people, spinal surgery is needed to correct scoliosis.
 Scoliosis affects about one in 1,000 children.

 Severity of Curve

 X-rays help our physicians determine the degree and severity of curves in the spine and the progression of the curve.
 Most curves measure from 10 to 50 degrees.

 Generally, people who have mild to moderate curves live normal lives.
 Their sole concern in regard to the deformity is to ensure that their children are closely watched for the development of scoliosis.